thi-truong/census-prep/01_tutorial_get_census_API_key_running.md

 1. Go to [Request a U.S. Census Data API Key](https://api.census.gov/data/key_signup.html).
 2. Read the [Terms of service](https://www.census.gov/data/developers/about/terms-of-service.html) linked in the last field before the submit button.
-	- Summary: When getting information from Census Bureau data, attribute the data whenever you use it and use it in ways that do not violate geoprivacy, etc.
 3. Fill out the form
 	1. I entered  `University of California, Irvine` for organization
 	2. Any email address should work.
 I used my UCI email address